Ministry of Media (Saudi Arabia)

-The Ministry of Media (وزارة الإعلام) is one of the governmental bodies of Saudi Arabia and part of the cabinet.
-The main function of the ministry is to regulate the media of Saudi Arabia and the communications between Saudi Arabia and other countries.
-It is headquartered in Riyadh.
+The Ministry of Media (Note: Arabic: وزارة الإعلام) is a government ministry in Saudi Arabia responsible for regulating the media sector, supervising state media, and overseeing public information and communications.

-The ministry's current incarnation was founded in 2018 after Saudi's former Ministry of Culture and Information split duties into the Ministry of Media and the Ministry of Culture.

 History

 The ministry was founded in 1962 as the ministry of information.
 The first minister of information was Jamil Ibrahim Hejailan who held the post between March 1963 and December 1970.
 Successor of Hejailan in the post was Ibrahim Al Angari.
 In 2003, its portfolio was expanded to include cultural affairs and was renamed as the ministry of culture and information.
 Later, on 1 June 2018 the culture was separated from the media resulting in two different ministries: Ministry of Culture and Ministry of Media.

 Iyad bin Amin Madani served in the post between February 2005 and 14 February 2009.
 His successor was Abdulaziz Khoja.
 Khoja's appointment was regarded as part of the then King Abdullah's reform initiatives.
-His tenure as the minister of culture and information ended on 08 December 2014 when Abdulaziz Alkhedheiri was appointed to the post.
-On January 29, 2015 Adel Al Toraifi was appointed to the post.
+His tenure as the minister of culture and information ended on 8 December 2014 when Abdulaziz Alkhedheiri was appointed to the post.
+On 29 January 2015 Adel Al Toraifi was appointed to the post.

 On 22 April 2017, Awwad Alawwad was appointed as minister.
 His primary mandate is to revitalize the culture and media industries at home, support government communications abroad and strengthen Saudi Arabia’s cultural relations around the world.

 On 27 December 2018, Turki Al-Shabana was appointed minister of media replacing Awwad Alawwad in the post who was appointed as a court advisor.

 On 25 February 2020, Majid Al Qasabi was appointed by royal decree as minister of media replacing Turki Al-Shabana.